Is it safe to travel to manila, Philippines by yourself as a girl? To meet a man you have never met? We have been talking for 3yrs.

 4. Who's in their family and what jobs do they have?
 (Do you want to be supporting a family of 10 and all their cousins?)

 5. Does this person have a job?
 Can they prove it?

 6. Can you verify their full name?

 It's difficult to get verified documents to prove people's identify in the Philippines, especially if they don't have a passport.
 In many cases documents might be fake.

 In some cases they might claim that they come from a rich family and are able to support themselves.
 But if they say this, you should also verify this, as I've seen cases where girls from the poorest regions pass themselves off as wealthy business women to lure foreign men.

 Look, I don't know your circumstances and you might well be talking to someone who is genuine.
 BUT, the statistics are against you and you should be extremely careful before you decide to visit.

 An alternative would be to visit them in Singapore.
-It's a safer place and not too far from Manila, and you could see whether the person is legit. almost 4 years ago
+It's a safer place and not too far from Manila, and you could see whether the person is legit. over 4 years ago

 Travelling throu many parts of asia and seeing scams of many sorts i would be very careful and would question if it is safe to be there...can you take a friend or family

-Trust me it could be worth the extra cost if you get scammed out of money or possessions about 3 years ago
+Trust me it could be worth the extra cost if you get scammed out of money or possessions over 3 years ago